stefanlorenz85/crud-rest-api-users/README.md

 ### Missing:
 * Logging framework
-* Global Exception Handling?
+* Global Exception Handling
 * Code Analysis, Sonarqube
-* CQRS: may be not a good idea to return the database model
+* CQRS: might be not a good idea to return the database model
+* Configure security for h2 and swagger
+* SQL Relations or use NoSQL Database?

 ----
 ## Requirements
 * Optional: Install Git https://git-scm.com/book/en/v2/Getting-Started-Installing-Git